 - Allow your tattoo to air dry for fifteen minutes before applying any ointment to it.

 - Apply a very, very thin layer of Aquaphor Healing Ointment or Tattoo Goo to your tattoo after it has been allowed to air dry.
 Do not apply too much.
-In order to avoid a touch up, keep the layer of ointment that is applied to the tattoo as thin as humanly possible.
+Keep the layer of ointment that is applied to the tattoo as thin as humanly possible.
+Too much ointment may lead to requiring touch ups.

 - Repeat this process 3 to 4 times daily for the entire healing period.